 - Antiseptic cream

 - Wet wipes

 - Sunscreen SPF 50 for your face, 30 for your body

-- Let me stress this a little extra; you WILL NOT find paracetamol or any super-normal pills or ointments you can buy anywhere in your country.
+- Let me stress this a little extra; you WILL NOT find paracetamol or any super-normal pills or ointments you can buy over the counter anywhere in your country.
 Bring it with you.